 - Pour the wet ingredients into the dry ingredients and add optional chocolate chips and/or nuts and mix.

-- Put parchment paper on a cookie sheet.
+- Put a piece of parchment paper on a cookie sheet.

-- Add the dough and press down the dough into a circle about 1 inch thick.
+- Add the dough and press dough into a circle about 1-inch thick for long bakery-style biscotti (perfect for dipping) or an oval 1 1/2 inches thick for more traditional-shaped biscotti

 - Use a knife to make slash cuts for slices on the dough.